-Basic research gives scientists the opportunity to discover completely new ways to treat cancer, as well as to alter current treatments so they are more effective against cancer cells or have fewer side effects on the rest of the body.
+Basic research gives scientists the chance to discover completely new ways to treat cancer, as well as ways to alter current treatments so they are more effective against cancer cells or have fewer side effects on the rest of the body.

 Pediatric Brain Tumor Research

 Researchers in Dr. James M. Olson’s laboratory are studying medicines that kill pediatric brain tumors and are less toxic to the rest of the body.